Our distinctive approach

 One of the most significant threats to young goats is coccidia, a parasite that can strike quickly and spreads through feces, making it highly contagious.
 This can result in unpleasant symptoms such as foul-smelling, watery brown or green diarrhea, leading to dehydration and potentially death.
 While some breeders opt to treat coccidia only when symptoms arise, we've found that prevention is the most effective approach, especially for kids.
 By implementing preventive measures, we can significantly reduce the risk of coccidia-related illnesses and safeguard the health of our young goats.

 From the age of one week old, we kickstart a regimen of CalfPro for all our kids, administering a daily dose at a rate of 1cc per 11 pounds of body weight.
-This preventive measure continues until the kids are weaned from their dams and transition to consuming a medicated kid-specific feed (Kalmbach Start Right medicated feed).
+This preventive measure continues until the kids are weaned from their dams and transition to consuming a grower feed.
+We do not feed medicated feed on our farm since we do also have horses on the property.

 Recognizing the potential stress of relocating to a new home, we strongly advise new owners to maintain coccidia prevention for at least 2-4 weeks after leaving our farm.
 This proactive approach helps mitigate the risk of a coccidia bloom during this transitional period.
 For those interested, we're more than happy to provide of enough CalfPro to cover these critical initial weeks for an additional fee.